Fiserv/identity-and-access-management/docs/ciam-mfa/TOTP.md

 # MFA using TOTP

-TOTP stands for Time-based One-Time Passwords and is a common form of two factor authentication (2FA).
+TOTP stands for Time-based One-Time Passwords uses time as a moving factor and is a common form of two factor authentication (2FA).
 Unique numeric passwords are generated with a standardized algorithm that uses the current time as an input.
 The time-based passwords are available offline and provide user friendly, increased account security when used as a second factor.

 TOTP 2FA benefits -